Do you have a Bible study process? Natalie Eastman will help you study any issue for yourself.

 Natalie recently answered some questions about her book.

-Q: What inspired you to write Women, Leadership, and the Bible
+Q: What inspired you to write Women, Leadership, and the Bible?

-A: Over the course of my nine years in one church, whether I was on staff or acting as a volunteer, as I was initially for three years, I had many, many people of all ages ask me, sometimes in tears, “What does the Bible say about women’s roles?
+A: Over the course of my nine years in one church, whether I was on staff or acting as a volunteer, as I was initially for three years, I had many, many people of all ages ask me a question, sometimes in tears.
+They would ask, “What does the Bible say about women’s roles?
 What does God say about it?”
-There were a lot of ways people asked these two questions, but this was the crux of it.

 Q: What’s the purpose of your book, Women, Leadership, and the Bible: How Do I Know What to Believe?